Created in partnership with

 • how well the heart is pumping.

 You will be asked to lie down.
-When you are comfortable, some gel is rubbed on your chest.
+When you are comfortable, some gel is rubbed onto your chest.

-A probe is then placed over different areas of your chest.
-This probe gives off pulses of sound waves, which echo against the structures of the heart.
+The person doing the scan uses a small device called an ultrasound probe.
+They move the probe over different areas of your chest.
+The probe produces sound waves, which bounce off the structures of the heart and make echoes.
 These echoes are picked up by the probe.
-They are shown as pictures on the screen of the echo machine.
+A computer converts the echoes into pictures, which are shown on the screen of the echo machine.

 Cardiac MRI scan (CMR)